UpsertLLC/IPRestrictionManager/README.md

 The IP Restriction Manager plugin allows a Sugar Administrator to setup restrictive IP ranges for authentication.
 These ranges can be specific to a user, team, role or combination of all three.
 IP ranges can be specified in the following formats: specific, wildcard, CIDR and Start-End

 # Release Notes
+* 2.4
+    * Support for Sugar 9.0, 9.1, 9.2
+    * Update getIpAddress to check additional $_SERVER vars
 * 2.3
-    * Support for SugarCRM v7.11 and v8
+    * Support for Sugar 7.11 and 8
 * 2.2
     * Added Unit Tests
 * 2.1